unioslo/zabbix-cli/docs/.includes/quick-install.md

 === "Binary"

-    We build binaries with PyInstaller for each tagged release of Zabbix-cli.
-You can download the latest release from the [GitHub releases page](https://github.com/unioslo/zabbix-cli/releases).
+    Binaries are built with PyInstaller for each release and can be downloaded from the [GitHub releases page](https://github.com/unioslo/zabbix-cli/releases).
+Download the correct binary for your platform and save it as `zabbix-cli`.

-    Depending on your platform, you might need to make the binary executable and move it to a location in your `PATH`.
-Linux users can follow these steps:

-    ```bash
-    # Download the latest release and name it "zabbix-cli"
-    curl -L -o zabbix-cli https://github.com/unioslo/zabbix-cli/releases/latest/download/zabbix-cli-ubuntu-latest-3.12

-    # Make it executable
-    chmod +x zabbix-cli

-    # Move the binary to a location in your PATH
-    mv zabbix-cli /usr/local/bin/zabbix-cli
-    ```
+    !!! warning "Linux & macOS"

+        Remember to make the binary executable with `chmod +x zabbix-cli`.